emrekardaslar/be-devmemo/README.md

 - "What was my focus in April?"
 - "Any recurring blockers?"
 - "Show me entries tagged with #frontend"
+- "Analyze my productivity trends over the last month"
+- "What are the common themes in my recent work?"

 ## Data Model